-- URL: URL of your Active Directory server, including the schema (ldap:// or ldaps://) and port. - Domain: Domain of your organization on Active Directory. - Admin Group(s): Members of this group and its nested groups have admin privileges on the Management Center.
+- Admin Group(s): Members of this group and its nested groups have admin privileges on the Management Center.
 To use more than one group, separate them with a semicolon (;). - User Group(s): Members of this group and its nested groups have read and write privileges on the Management Center.
 To use more than one group, separate them with a semicolon (;). - Read-only User Group(s): Members of this group and its nested groups have only read privilege on the Management Center.
 To use more than one group, separate them with a semicolon (;). - Metrics-only Group(s): Members of this group and its nested groups have the privilege to see only the metrics on Management Center.
-To use more than one group, separate them with a semicolon (;). - Test Username: Username to test the Active Directory configuration with.
+To use more than one group, separate them with a semicolon (;). - Nested Group Search: Disable if you have a large LDAP group structure and it takes a long time to query all nested groups during login. - Test Username: Username to test the Active Directory configuration with.
 Note that this value will not be saved and only be used for testing the Active Directory configuration. - Test Password: Password to test the Active Directory configuration with.
 Note that this value will not be saved and only be used for testing the Active Directory configuration.